 ensure that all milk ducts are drained; this will minimize

 breastfeeding lumps, which most larger breasted women struggle with.

 Read more about breast massage for breastfeeding

 - When using a pump, make sure that the flanges fit properly.
 Most

 pumps are not sold with a larger flange.
 Medela makes a PersonalFit

 that comes with two special size flanges for larger breasts.

-- Moms with large breasts might have flat nipples caused through the weight of the breast…
+- Moms with large breasts might have flat nipples caused by the weight of the breast.

 The different nipple variations and their effect on breastfeeding